awsdocs/amazon-ec2-user-guide/doc_source/spot-request-examples.md

 ## Example 1: Launch Spot Instances<a name="spot-launch-specification1"></a>

 The following example does not include an Availability Zone or subnet\.
 Amazon EC2 selects an Availability Zone for you\.
-If your account supports EC2\-VPC only, Amazon EC2 launches the instances in the default subnet of the selected Availability Zone\.
-If your account supports EC2\-Classic, Amazon EC2 launches the instances in EC2\-Classic in the selected Availability Zone\.
+Amazon EC2 launches the instances in the default subnet of the selected Availability Zone\.

 ```
 {